Clockwork-Project/Deliverables/MP1/checklist.md

 Time limit for internet/web access.
 We might have something similar,

-6.
+5.
 -
-- Used ChatGPT to elaborate ideas
+- Used ChatGPT to elaborate on ideas

 6.
 Done